iechor/docs/content/compose/environment-variables/best-practices.md

 ---
-title: Best practices for working with environment variables in Docker Compose
+title: Best practices for working with environment variables in iEchor Compose
 description: Explainer on the best ways to set, use, and manage environment variables in Compose
 keywords: compose, orchestration, environment, env file, environment variables